Theodrosrun/loop-of-legends/README.md

    - The more you eat, the longer your snake grows, making the game more challenging and exciting.

 #### **Exiting the Game**:
-- If you wish to leave the game, simply press the 'Q' key (or the designated exit key).
+- If you wish to leave the game, simply press the `Q` key (or the designated exit key).
 This action will safely exit you from the game session.

 ---